DesigningOpenDemocracy/DesigningOpenDemocracy.github.io-old2/_posts/2000-01-05-resources.md

 ## Youtube Channel

-We have a youtube channel where we post any videos recordings of meetings and events https://www.youtube.com/channel/UCqIo0VC_zHyPjzNKIafGJpg/featured
+We have a youtube channel where we post any videos recordings of meetings and events [Click here to browse our video list at YouTube](https://www.youtube.com/channel/UCqIo0VC_zHyPjzNKIafGJpg/featured)

 ## Groups of Interest in Australia